Downside School: Cricket ground

+The first recorded match on the school's cricket ground was in 1898, when the school played Lansdown.
+In 1930, the school hosted the Australian cricket team in their preparation for The Ashes, with the notable exception of Don Bradman.
+In 1934, the ground hosted a single first-class match between Somerset and Glamorgan.

 Air crashes

 On Saturday 15 May 1943, during a cricket match between the school and an army team, two Hawker Hurricane fighter aircraft appeared over the playing fields at around 3 pm.
 They proceeded to circle the fields, performing manoeuvres as they did so, an eyewitness describing them "diving over the field and banking steeply".
 In what would be the final pass, at around 3:20 pm, both aircraft flew across the cricket ground at an extremely low altitude and climbed rapidly to clear the tall fir trees bordering the field.
 The second aircraft appeared to clip the trees with its tail and nose-dived straight into the ground, crashing and bouncing, the burning debris finally coming to rest among the schoolboys watching the cricket match from an embankment.
 The pilot and nine people on the ground were killed, with 15 others injured, ten of them seriously.

 In September 2013, a single-person aircraft crashed in the school grounds, causing the death of the pilot.